blockvis/civic-sip-wp/README.txt

 Note: This plugin requires that the <a href="http://php.net/manual/en/book.gmp.php">php-gmp extension</a> is installed on your WordPress server.
 PHP version 5.6 or 7.x is required.

+The latest source code and development progress is available at <a href="https://github.com/blockvis/civic-sip-wp">github</a>.

 == Installation ==

 1. Unzip the archive to the `/wp-content/plugins/` directory.